Solving the mysteries of bioscience

 Bio:

 Before joining the Allen Institute, Tom obtained a Ph.D. in Applied Mathematics at University of California, Davis, working with Professors Tim Lewis and Mark Goldman.
-For his dissertation research, he used computational and mathematical modeling to explore the effects of electrical synapses (gap junctions) on the synchronization of rhythmic neural activity, both spiking and subthreshold.
-This work showed how synchronization can depend critically on intrinsic cellular properties and vary across different cell types.
-Tom first became interested in the brain during his undergraduate studies at Reed College, where he obtained a B.A. in mathematics and physics in 2009.
+For his dissertation research, he used computational and mathematical modeling to explore the effects of electrical synapses (gap junctions) on the synchronization of rhythmic neural activity, both spiking and subthreshold, showing how synchronization can depend critically on intrinsic cellular properties and vary across different cell types.
+Tom first became interested in modeling the brain during his undergraduate studies at Reed College, where he obtained a B.A. in mathematics and physics in 2009.